docafavarato/gpt-clone/README.md

 # GPT Clone

 ## About
-> A website made with flask and the OpenAi API.
+> A website made with flask and the OpenAI API.

 > Link: <a href="https://gptdoca.herokuapp.com/">GPT Clone</a>